datascienceucsc/website/posts/what_is_ds.md

 ## 3. How do I do this myself?

-For manipulating our datasets, we often use a python library called [`pandas`](https://pandas.pydata.org/).
-Essentially, we can think of our data as a spreadsheet or excel table, where each column is a feature and the last is our output.
+For manipulating our datasets, we usually use the Python library [`pandas`](https://pandas.pydata.org/).
+Essentially, we can usually think of numerical data as a spreadsheet or excel table, where each row is an observation, each column is a feature.
 Pandas allows us to easily and efficiently work with these tables (called `DataFrames`).

-To make our machine learning models, there are many options.
-A common choice for classical models is [Scikit-Learn](https://scikit-learn.org/stable/), which also implements many facilities for testing and evaluation.
-[Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) are commonly used for deep learning models.
+There are several libraries we commonly use to create machine learning models.
+For classical models, [Scikit-Learn](https://scikit-learn.org/stable/), provides quick model generation and also implements options for model testing and evaluation.
+[Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) are usually used for deep learning models.

 Finally, it is important to keep track of your files and where you are in your workflow, especially when working in a team.
 For this reason, we strongly recommend you learn `git`.